beignetbytes/tsxlib-rs/README.md

 # Benchmark Performance

-The benchmark here consits of generating a series of 999,997 doubles with a chrono NaiveDateTime of millisecond precision as key.
+The benchmark that we run here consist of generating a series of 999,997 doubles with a `chrono` NaiveDateTime of millisecond precision as the key.
 This data is then lagged then joined.
 Following this it is rounded up/down into bars. in both benchmarks the *last* value is taken (but you can use whatever UDF you want to generate this aggregation).
-Lastly, we transform the data into a simiple stuct with the following fields
+Lastly, we transform the data into a simple struct with the following fields
 ```
 #[derive(Clone,Copy,Serialize,Default)]
 struct SimpleStruct{